-- The Admissions and Petitions Committee may grant students relief from academic suspension only in extraordinary circumstances. - Decisions of the Admissions and Petitions Committee may be appealed to the Senior Vice Chancellor for Academic Affairs.
+- 1. The Student Services Committee of the faculty may grant students relief from academic suspension only in extraordinary circumstances. - 2.
+Decisions of the Admissions and Petitions Committee may be appealed to the Senior Vice Chancellor for Academic Affairs.

 Returning to the University.
 A student who reenters the University after having been suspended will begin a new term of probation.
 The conditions of that academic probation are those listed above.
 Students who have been granted relief through the suspension appeal process may have additional conditions imposed on them.
 Students will be notified of any additional conditions by letter.